sunnykrGupta/sunnykrGupta.github.io/content/articles/bigQuery-series-2.md

 In this article, we are going to use a [redis server](https://redis.io) as a message broker to hold our data.

-We are going to prepare data and skeleton of data is going to be basic information of any person (username, name, birthdate, sex, address, email).
-With this information, we need schema and table in bigquery to be created in advance before streaming.
+We are going to prepare data and the skeleton of data is going to be basic information of any person (username, name, birthdate, sex, address, email).
+As per this information, we need schema and table in bigquery to be created in advance before streaming.
 Post table creation, we are going to run streaming program to ingest our data in bulk which will be read from redis and same will be written to bigquery table in real time.
 We are going to use `python` as our programming language.

 <br>